redpanda-data/connect/website/docs/components/inputs/kafka.md

 ### `consumer_group`

 An identifier for the consumer group of the connection.
+This field can be explicitly made empty in order to disable stored offsets for the consumed topic partitions.

 Type: `string`